Khaalex1/Genetic_Algo_and_PSO_for_Optimisation/README.md

 Note that you can visualize the swarm of a PSO algorithm in a continuous contour plot when the dimension is 2.
 YOu can try to replace the value of the field 'dimension' in the main.py file by two.

+It is also possible to run the programs directly from the GA_class.py and PSO.py files, however the user may know the signification of the parameters (examples are provided in the "main" section though).

 ## Details and results

 See pdf